Flux-Tailor/rate-plan-documentation/doc/index.md

 For instance:
 - We have a utility named "National Energy Corp."
 - One of its operating companies is called "Midwest Power Distribution"
-- Within it, there exists a service class for "Residential" users
+- Within it, there are multiple service classes for "Residential" users
-- This service class could have multiple rate plans like "Standard Residential" or "Time-of-Use Residential" which again is designed to meet different customer needs, usage patterns, or policy objectives, all while under the class of residential users.
+- This service class could have multiple sub service classes and rate plans like "SC-1A Standard Residential" or "SC1B Time-of-Use Residential" each of which are designed to meet different customer needs, usage patterns, or policy objectives.

 ## Available Documentation

-Our MVP documentation version covers:
+This documentation version covers:

 1. Purpose of Documentation
 2. Utility Data Input